<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2389406104652236&amp;ev=PageView&amp;noscript=1">

 Comparing Residential Loans for Rental Properties and Commercial Mortgages

-Private lenders typically look primarily at the cash flow for both residential and commercial mortgages.
+Private lenders typically look primarily at the cash flow for residential and commercial mortgages.
 While good credit is highly important, the key factor is having a Debt-Service Coverage Ratio (DSCR) that demonstrates the borrower's ability to repay the loan.
 Commercial real estate loans simply have more complexity than residential mortgages.
-For example, for commercial properties the underwriter will be looking at several leases, instead of one.
-It is very hard to gauge the financial track record of commercial tenants, so lenders will review the lease history instead.

 When working with traditional lenders instead of private lenders, commercial real estate loans become even more nuanced.
 Banks require far higher reserves and far more documentation.

-Loan Documents Needed for Commercial Real Estate Loans vs. SFR Rental Loans
+Documents Needed for Commercial Real Estate Loans vs. SFR Rental Loans

 A Look at Visio Lending's Commercial Loans for Residential Investment Properties